patricia-bettio/5semester_HTML5andCSS3exercises/ReadMe.md

 - Use Sass in the KEA Restaurant website.
 - Use Sass in the William Shakespeare Grid website.
 In both cases, try to use as many elements of Sass as possible, as long as they contribute anything positive.

+4 - BOOTSTRAP
+- Use Bootstrap in the KEA Restaurant website, sothat all other CSS code is removed.
+- Use Bootstrap in the William Shakespeare CSSwebsite, so that all other CSS code is removed.